-Tulle fabric is one of the most popular materials used in girls’ dresses, especially for flower girl dresses, princess gowns, and party wear.
-Its lightweight texture and layered look help create the elegant “princess style” loved by many brands and parents.
+Tulle fabric has long been one of the most important materials in girls’ dress manufacturing, particularly for flower girl dresses, princess gowns, birthday dresses, and other special occasion wear.
+Its lightweight structure, soft appearance, and ability to create elegant volume make it a preferred choice for designers, retailers, and parents alike.

 What Is Tulle Fabric?